iamsuraj-01/open-space/README.md

 Here’s What You Can Do Here:

-Activities:
-Participate in various collaborative activities such as group study sessions, project work, language learning, and more.
-Additionally, enjoy fun activities like live streaming, playing games, sketching, and more through the activities channel.
+Activities: Engage in a variety of collaborative activities, such as group study sessions, project work, or fun activities like live streaming, playing games, etc.

-Conversations:
-Engage in meaningful audio conversations on a wide range of topics, including art, culture, business, gaming, news, technology, or even light-hearted and random discussions through the conversations channel.
+Conversations: Engage in meaningful audio conversations on topics related to art, culture, business, health, gaming, technology, etc., or enjoy light-hearted and random discussions.

-Rooms:
-Participate in group chats to share your thoughts, ideas, and captivating content, or simply enjoy casual chitchat through the rooms channel.
+Chats: Engage in group chats to share your thoughts, ideas, and interesting content, or simply enjoy casual chats.

-Here Are the Rules:

-Respect Everyone:
-Treat all members with respect.
-Harassment, discrimination, or hate speech will not be tolerated.

-No Inappropriate Content:
-Do not share offensive, explicit, or inappropriate content.

-No Self-Promotion:
-Do not use the community for promoting your own content or services without permission from the Admin.

-Report Issues:
-If you notice someone breaking the rules, take a screenshot or recording and send it to the Admin or Moderators.
-Necessary actions, including banning, will be taken.

 Thank you for being a part of Open Space.
 Let’s keep this community friendly, respectful, and enjoyable for everyone!